Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 MongoDB encrypts JSON into BSON, so it is not human readable.

 ### Schema
-Schema is the organization and structure of a database as whole.
-For example, in a SQL database, it could be the organization of different tables.
+The schema of a database is like a blueprint that defines the organization and structure of a database as whole.
+For example, in a SQL database, it defines tables and their attributes (including data types and constraints)

 MongoDB documents can be 16 MB at most to prevent cluttering memory.
 MongoDB stores BSON objects directly into memory for speed, but this imposes limitations like document size.
 **PyMongo** - Python driver for MongoDB